01anuraganand/online-movies1/README.md

 CSE326 Project assigned by Dr. V Devendran

-Follow the link to perform server side at localhost.
+Follow the file to perform server side at localhost. online_movies.ipynb